zanata/zanata-platform/docs/configuration.md

  1. **{locale\_with\_underscore}** same as above except all hyphens '-' will be replaced with underscores '_'.
 This is typically used in properties and gettext projects.
  1. **{extension}** the source document file extension

-For example, if your file structure is like following (where `{projectRoot}` is the root of your project and where zanata.xml lives):
+For example, if you have the following file structure (where `{projectRoot}` is the root directory of your project and contains zanata.xml):

 ```
 {projectRoot}/